mieweb/docs/content/functions/system-administration/system-controls/odbc-install-and-configuration.md

 ### Video

-Video discussing how to pull data: [How to get data ODBC and JSON (video 15min)](https://youtube.be/9F2KUHstZ-E)
+Video demonstrating how to pull data: [How to get data ODBC and JSON (video 15min)](https://youtube.be/9F2KUHstZ-E)

 ### System Report Writing